shogowada/scala-json-rpc/README.md

 If you are returning `Future(Some(responseJson))` from your `JsonSender` for all of your requests, it completes the receiving part, so you don't need to worry about this section.
 This is common if you are using HTTP to send request to server.

-If it is not feasible to return response from `JsonSender`, you can let it always return `Future(None)`, and receive it explicitly by using `receive(String)` method of your `JsonRpcClient`.
+If it is not feasible to return response from `JsonSender`, you can let it always return `Future(None)`, and receive it explicitly by using `receive` method of your `JsonRpcClient`.
 This is common if you are using WebSocket or TCP socket to send request to server.

 For example, if you are using WebSocket to send and receive JSON-RPC messages, your code might look like this: